LawrenceMiao/NoteVision/docs/will-docs/README.md

  gradient finds the direction of fastest ascent or descent.
 The gradient is a vector.

  Taking the gradient returns a vector which then you add to the weight and biases.

+ Find the gradient and take a step in the negative gradient.